 I’ve been remodeling and building for so many years, sometimes I forget my humble beginnings.
 I forget that once I didn’t know how to tile, or frame a wall, or do any of the many things I now just…do.
 I take a lot of my skill for granted.
 One of the most common questions I get from beginners who have just delved into their own remodel journey is how to patch drywall.
 And, hey, don’t worry!
 I’m going to teach you.

 There are many ways to patch drywall, so I’ll show you a few that I know.
 It’s seriously something almost anyone can do.
-To prove it, I’m tackling this patch job at midnight when I’m half asleep!
+In fact, to prove it, I’m tackling this patch job at midnight when I’m half asleep!

 The easiest way to patch drywall is with a ready made patch kit.
-They come if various sizes and are made of a thin metal square covered with self adhesive fiberglass mesh tape with “wings” of tape protruding beyond the edges of the patch that will stick to your wall.
+They come in various sizes and are made of a thin metal square covered with self adhesive fiberglass mesh tape, with “wings” of tape protruding beyond the edges of the patch that stick to your wall.
 With these kits, all you have to do is peel off the backing, stick it to your wall, and remove plastic film from the front.
 Quick and easy!

-Then slap on some “mud” and your done!
+After applying the kit, just slap on some “mud” and your done!
 Well, and then repaint your wall.

-I seriously go with this option as often as I can.
+Seriously, I go with this option as often as I can.
 The patches cost around $3 to $8 depending on the size.
-If you have to buy drywall and tape anyway, it probably would be cheaper to get the patch.
+If you have to buy drywall and tape anyway, it’s probably cheaper to just go ahead and get the patch.

-But, these patches don’t work in every situation, like when the hole is an odd shape or too big for a patch kit.
-Also, if you have a lot of holes to patch, you may not want to pay $3-8 per hole!
+However, these patches don’t work in every situation.
+Sometimes the hole is an odd shape or is too big for a patch kit.
+Or, if you have a lot of holes to patch, you may not want to pay $3-8 per hole!
 That’s when you can move on to Method #2…

 (Sometimes I don’t know my own strength!)